Audio bit depth: Audio processing

-Most processing operations on digital audio involve the re-quantization of samples and thus introduce additional rounding error analogous to the original quantization error introduced during analog-to-digital conversion.
-To prevent rounding error larger than the implicit error during ADC, calculations during processing must be performed at higher precisions than the input samples.
+Most processing operations on digital audio involve the re-quantization of samples and thus introduce additional rounding errors analogous to the original quantization error introduced during analog-to-digital conversion.
+To prevent rounding errors larger than the implicit error during ADC, calculations during processing must be performed at higher precisions than the input samples.

-Digital signal processing (DSP) operations can be performed in either fixed point or floating-point precision.
+Digital signal processing (DSP) operations can be performed in either fixed-point or floating-point precision.
 In either case, the precision of each operation is determined by the precision of the hardware operations used to perform each step of the processing and not the resolution of the input data.
-For example, on x86 processors, floating-point operations are performed with single or double precision and fixed-point operations at 16-, 32- or 64-bit resolution.
+For example, on x86 processors, floating-point operations are performed with single or double precision, and fixed-point operations at 16-, 32- or 64-bit resolution.
 Consequently, all processing performed on Intel-based hardware will be performed with these constraints regardless of the source format.

-Fixed point digital signal processors often support specific word lengths in order to support specific signal resolutions.
+Fixed-point digital signal processors often supports specific word lengths to support specific signal resolutions.
 For example, the Motorola 56000 DSP chip uses 24-bit multipliers and 56-bit accumulators to perform multiply-accumulate operations on two 24-bit samples without overflow or truncation.
-On devices that do not support large accumulators, fixed point results may be truncated, reducing precision.
+On devices that do not support large accumulators, fixed-point results may be truncated, reducing precision.
 Errors compound through multiple stages of DSP at a rate that depends on the operations being performed.
-For uncorrelated processing steps on audio data without a DC offset, errors are assumed to be random with zero mean.
+For uncorrelated processing steps on audio data without a DC offset, errors are assumed to be random with zero means.
 Under this assumption, the standard deviation of the distribution represents the error signal, and quantization error scales with the square root of the number of operations.
 High levels of precision are necessary for algorithms that involve repeated processing, such as convolution.
 High levels of precision are also necessary in recursive algorithms, such as infinite impulse response (IIR) filters.
 In the particular case of IIR filters, rounding error can degrade frequency response and cause instability.